-The Cincinnati USA Regional Chamber's Annual Dinner is the premier business event of the year.
+The Cincinnati USA Regional Chamber's Annual Dinner presented by PNC is the premier business event of the year.
 The event is highlighted by the induction of the newest class of Great Living Cincinnatians, as well as the changing-of-the-guard of the Chamber's key volunteer leaders.
-This year's honorees are Otto M. Budig, Jr., Alvin H. Crawford, MD, FACS, Frances G. Pepper and George A. Schaefer, Jr. Click here to register
+This year's honorees are Otto M. Budig, Jr., Alvin H. Crawford, MD, FACS, Francie Garber.
+Pepper and George A. Schaefer, Jr. Click here to register

 Otto M. Budig, Jr., leader of one of Cincinnati's largest privately-owned businesses is able to use his business savvy to give back to our community, as one of the region's primary benefactors.

 He is a firm believer that what makes a city stand out from others is the arts community celebrated in it, once stating that without it, Cincinnati would be "second-rate".
 For decades he has invested heavily in that view with both his time and treasure, so much that his name and philanthropy have now become synonymous with Cincinnati's thriving arts scene.